-Lifespan: These plants last about 18 months in a container this size if protected from frost.
+Lifespan: This arrangement lasted 18 months in this container.
+It was protected from frost.

 Water: I never watered this container, but it rained at least once a week during its lifespan.
-Succulents need water every 10 days to three weeks.
+Succulents need water every ten days to three weeks.
 Be sure the potting mix is bone dry before watering.
 Signs of overwatering include leaf loss and spots of rot.
 A sign that they need water is shriveled leaves.
 They need less water in cooler weather than in hotter weather.

 Planting Plan: Handle the plants gently; they are fragile.
 Wear gloves to protect your hands from spines.
 Plant one large succulent in the top and one or two small ones in each side pocket.
 Avoid potting mixes that include water-retaining substances.